 3 – Wetting agent will be required to help alleviate the dry patch problems by aiding water penetration.
 This is best applied after each aeration operation.

-5 – Pearlwort is a symptom of poor nutrition, allowing it to get a foothold in the weak grass sward.
+5 – Pearlwort is a often symptom of poor nutrition, allowing it to get a foothold in the weak grass sward.
 It is easily killed by spot treating with a selective weedkiller.
 Selective weed killer here.
+All creeping weeds can be dealt with this way, and rosette types like daisy/dandylion, should be removed manually.

 I hope you find this of help to you in diagnosing and dealing with bowling green dry patch, and do not hesitate to contact me with any further questions.
 You can always contact me via our contact page, by phone or email, or leave a comment using the box below.